 There’s no need to head as far south as Cronulla for a walk along the foreshore in the southern suburbs of Sydney.
 The stretch of Botany Bay in front of Brighton-Le-Sands is home to a long shared pathway, stretching all the way from the Cooks River to the Georges River.

-I recommend starting your walk at the northern end, next to the off-leash Kyeemagh Dog Beach, where there’s a convenient large carpark.
+I recommend starting your walk at the northern end, next to the off-leash Kyeemagh Dog Beach, where there’s a convenient large carpark with 3 hours free parking.
 Then head south along the shared path following the edge of the bay.
 A great destination to aim for is the Gelato Messina in the heart of Brighton-Le-Sands, about 2km away.

-Note that dogs are not allowed on the beach further south, after the off-leash dog beach.
+Just keep your dog off the adjacent sand – dogs are unfortunately not allowed on any stretches of beach, after the initial off-leash dog beach.
 Always keep your dog on a leash, particularly on the middle section where the path is close to the major road.
+A short leash is best, so that you can keep clear of cyclists who share the path.

 Dog-Friendly Bush Walks in Sydney